Marcsimm/AngularJS-websocket/README.md

 AngularJS-websocket
 ===================

-An Angularjs app made with websocket
+An AngularJS app made with websocket